 (No Bake) Mini Lemon Ricotta Cheesecakes

-100 ml lemon juice (from 1 large lemon or two medium lemons)
+- 100 ml lemon juice (from 1 large or 2 medium lemons)

 Crush the digestive biscuits into crumbs.
 I use a clear bag (so I can see how I’m progressing) and a wooden rolling pin.
 Don’t be too aggressive or you’ll burst the bag and get biscuit crumbs everywhere!

 Melt the butter.
 I do this by heating in the microwave for 20-30 seconds but you can also use a saucepan on the stove.